dart-lang/language/accepted/future-releases/constant-update-2018/design.md

 type variables, so the type expression always resolves to the exact same type.

+### Type Test Operator
+An expression of the form `e is T` or `e is!
+T` is accepted as a potentially and compile-time constant expression if `e` is potentially constant or compile-time constant, respectively, and `T` is a compile-time constant type.

 ### Equality Operator
 The `==` operator in constant expressions was defined such that `e1 != null` was only allowed if `e1` had one of the "primitive" system types.
 Users had to rewrite their code to `!identical(e1, null)`.